Catch us live at the Student Project Orientation on 21st of November.(Link to be shared soon)

 Please note that solving the challenge questions is one of the ways to make it into the task phase.
 You can register for the interviews, which don't have any pre-requisites, here.

 The challenges for AI recruitments have been hosted on HackerRank.
 The challenges includes easy and hard challenges.
-The challenge shall remain open till 10th September, 2019.
+The challenge will remain open till 30th November, 2020.